StackVista/stackstate-docs/stackpacks/integrations/fedora.md

 - Hosts, processes and containers.
 - Telemetry for hosts, processes and containers.
-- For OS versions with a Network Tracer:
-    * Network connections between processes and containers.
+- Network connections between processes and containers.
-    * Network traffic telemetry.
+- Network traffic telemetry.
-    * [Golden signals](/use/metrics-events/golden_signals.md), such as HTTP server latencies, errors and request counts.
+- [Golden signals](/use/metrics-events/golden_signals.md), such as HTTP server latencies, errors and request counts.

 See the [supported Linux versions](/setup/agent/linux.md#supported-linux-versions) for details.